alchemy-advanced-js-winter-2018/state-store/LAB.md

 TDD a `class` that manages a `this.state` property.

+* `this.state` should be initialized to an empty object
 * Each `key` of the the state corresponds to a value we wish to track (dictionary or map)
 * The class exposes the following methods:
   * `store.setState(<newValues>)`